tidyverse/purrr/tests/testthat/_snaps/map-depth.md

       check_depth(mean)
     Condition
       Error:
-      ! `.depth` must be a single number, not a function.
+      ! `depth` must be a whole number, not a function.